mathias-brandewinder/mathias-brandewinder.github.io/_posts/2021-04-05-fsharp-spring-embedders-graph-layout.md

         { graph with Edges = graph.Edges |> Set.add edge }
 ```

-I went back and forth with `Edges`, but landed on this:
+I went back and forth with `Edges`, and landed on this:

 ``` fsharp
 type Edge<'Node when 'Node: comparison> =